SeleneSoftware/seleneInventoryBundle/README.md

 Add Inventory Functions to your project

 ## What Is This Thing?
-This just brings products and inventory to your bundles.
+This just brings products and inventory to your application.
 While this does keep track of prices, this does not have a checkout option or a payment option.
-This will build invoices data for your own invoicing system.
+This will build invoices data that you can tie into your own invoicing system.
 This will not have a system to build out out an admin panel like the Selene CMS Bundle, but will include CRUD controllers for the EasyAdminBundle.
 I want other admin systems to be represented here, but that will be good for someone else to work on.

 ## Can I Help?